iteravirgo/bcsitera.github.io/apps/ls-central-ee-country-app/docs/en-US/app.md

 ### Key Features
 * Dynamics 365 Business Central Estonian localization related functionality to LS Central functions and pages (lists and cards).
-* VAT reporting support for LS POS transactions
+* VAT reporting support for LS POS transactions.
+* See user guide for details.

 ### Supported Editions
 This extension supports SaaS and On-prem versions of LS Central.